osresearch/ncube/instructions.md

   * N ← tem < 0
   * Z ← tem = 0
   * V ← 0
-  * U ← 0
+  * `U` ← 0

 Flags:  (Floating Point Operations: CMPR,CMPL)
   * C ← tem < 0
   * N ← tem < 0
   * Z ← tem = 0
   * V ← 0
-  * U ← src or dsrc = Nan
+  * `U` ← src or dsrc = Nan
   * IX ← 0
   * UF ← 0
   * FZ ← 0
   * OF ← 0
   * IN ← 0

-Description:
-The value src is compared to dsrc and the appropriate flags are set for subsequent conditional branching.
-Neither src nor dsrc is changed.
-The Carry flag is set by the Floating Point comparisons so that the Unsigned branches can be used for the Unordered predicates defined in the IEEE Floating Point Standard.
-Also if either src or dsrc is Nan the appropriate Invalid exception is signaled by the branch instruction.

 Exceptions:
   * none

 #### CV - CONVERT
+The source operand is converted to the type and length indicated by the destination specifier and stored at the address of the destination.

 Opcodes:
 ```
   09     CVBR     ConVert Byte to Real